 If you are considering a Betta Fish as a pet, you should ask yourself if this species is right for you.
 While there are no extreme water conditions that you need to maintain, they will have a more limited diet than other tropical fish species.
 The major consideration, however, revolves around their behavior.

-It is very possible to keep the female bettas with other tropical fish if some care is exercised when selecting potential tank mates.
+It is very possible to keep the female bettas can live with other tropical fish in the same tank if some care is exercised.
 Female Siamese Fighting Fish can be great fun, and they come in a wide variety of shapes and colors.

 Do you have experiences you would like to share?
 Or perhaps other comments or questions?
 Feel free to share them with us.